A post-LLM model class.

 The shift shows up in every capability.

-LLMs search across everything they have seen. meu has a map of relationships inside the system, and navigates straight to the answer.
+LLMs search across everything they have seen. meu holds a map of the relationships inside a system, a world model of the domain, and moves straight to the answer.
+Six properties follow from that shift, in one model class.
+No current AI model holds all six together.

 Capability